rust-lang/book/src/ch04-03-slices.md

 let world = &s[6..11];
 ```

-This looks just like taking a reference to the whole `String`, but with the
+This is similar to taking a reference to the whole `String`, but with the
 extra `[0..5]` bit.
-Instead of being a reference to the entire `String`, it’s a
+Rather than a reference to the entire `String`, it’s a
 reference to an internal position in the `String` and the number of elements
 that it refers to.

-We can create slices with a range of `[starting_index..ending_index]`, but the
+We create slices with a range of `[starting_index..ending_index]`, but the
 slice data structure actually stores the starting position and the length of the
 slice.
 So in the case of `let world = &s[6..11];`, `world` would be a slice that
 contains a pointer to the 6th byte of `s` and a length value of 5.

-In other words, it looks like this:
+Figure 4-7 shows this in a diagram:

 <img alt="world containing a pointer to the 6th byte of String s and a length 5" src="img/trpl04-06.svg" class="center" style="width: 50%;" />
+Figure 4-7: Two string slices referring to parts of a `String`

 With Rust’s `..` range syntax, if you want to start at the first index (zero),
 you can drop the value before the `..`.
 In other words, these are equal: